-Standard Mode of Dress, or SMOD, is a district-wide expectation of appropriate dress for the learning environment.
-It is an extension of the district’s dress code that requires all students in elementary and middle schools to wear designated color polo shirts and pants.
+Standard Mode of Dress (SMOD) is a district-wide expectation of appropriate dress for the learning environment.
+It is an extension of the district’s dress code that requires all Scholars in elementary and middle schools to wear designated color polo shirts and pants.

 Why have SMOD?